nautechsystems/nautilus_trader/docs/1_getting_started/2_quick_start.md

 ## Getting the sample data

-We have prepared some sample data in the nautilus parquet format for use with this example.
-First, download and load the data (this should take ~ 1-2 mins):
+We have prepared a script to load sample data into the Nautilus format for use with this example.
+First, download and load the data by running the next cell (this should take ~ 1-2 mins):

 ```python
 !curl https://raw.githubusercontent.com/nautechsystems/nautilus_data/main/scripts/hist_data_to_catalog.py | python -